gatti2602/S-Expr_Calculator/readme.md

 S-Expression Calculator
 =======================
-This is my implementation of an S-Expression calculator in python
+This is my implementation of an S-Expression calculator in python.

+To run execute `src/main.py operation`

+Note: Created for **Python 3**, small changes needed in code to run it in Python 2.

 ## Features
 ### 1. Support for operations